jeremenichelli/personal-site/posts/2015-07-07-building-blog-jekyll-creating-layouts.md

 # site settings
 title: Your awesome title
 author: Your name
-description: 'Write an awesome description for your new site here.
-It will appear in your document head meta (for Google search results) and in your feed.xml site description.'
+description: 'Write an awesome description for your new site here.'

 # build settings
 port: 4000